Get offer plus promotions and updates. Review our privacy policy.

 Beyond cameras, you can also install theft recovery software such as LoJack onto your laptop.
 These programs run in the background and can be used to locate a stolen laptop as soon as it connects to the internet.
 Many Apple devices, for example, arrive with similar options preinstalled.

-computer security?
+What is computer security?
 It’s real-life security.
 Don’t neglect it!

 The security of your computer is the security of your life.
 We build entire identities online.
 We bank online.
 We work online.
 Hackers recognize the immense value of this information, and they will try to steal data and cause damage in a variety of ways.
 Fortunately, with the right tools and a little know-how—and a focus on both cybersecurity and physical security—you can stay safe both online and “IRL.”